 The NexStar range's downfall is the altazimuth mount, which makes astrophotography more of a challenge.
 They also tend to have longer focal lengths than a Newtonian reflector, making them less well suited for planetary observation.

 If you want a little more versatility in your observing, slightly bigger aperture and a decent equatorial mount too, then a Newtonian reflector is probably the best telescope for the money for you.

-You can see in the chart that for (well) under $300 you can get an ok beginner telescope with a 4" mirror, like this one from Orion.
+You can see in the chart that for (well) under $300 you can get an ok beginner telescope with a 4" mirror, like this one from Celestron.

 Newtonian telescopes max out at 8" aperture (like this Celestron costing over $1000).
 This is because the size of the optical tube just becomes too unwieldy to handle a bigger mirror.

 To enjoy a 10"-11" aperture without resorting to a Dobsonian, you will need to buy a catadioptric.
 Be warned, though, this 11-inch from Celestron will cost you almost $3k!

 How Much Does a Good Refractor Telescope Cost?

 Finally, we come to the cost of a good refractor telescope, which is actually an interesting question, because...

 Not all refractors are created equally!

 The quality of the glass used, its coatings and the number of single lenses combined to make the primary telescope lens all contribute to driving up costs.